Trap Shooting

 Both guns have a hard plastic plate on the buttstock, and neither has any features that absorb recoil!
 And, of course, it was a t-shirt (preferably no shirt) kind of hot day.
 It was also the day you get to see what happens when an old-school 12 gauge beats the crap out of you!
 I had the marks to prove it the next day.

-You can readily get off more than 100 shots in a session, which can be hard on anyone new to shooting.
+You can readily get off more than 100 shots in a session, which can be hard on a new shooter.
 As time goes by, you will get more accustomed to it.
 What never changes is the physical and mental demand, especially during longer sessions.

 Don’t Forget to Mount!